jesfus/playwrightBDD/README.md

 - **Parallel Execution**: Tests are configured to run fully in parallel to speed up execution.
 - **CI Settings**: - **forbidOnly** ensures that the build fails if test.only is left in the code, which is useful for continuous integration (CI) environments. - **retries** are set to 2 on CI, allowing tests to be retried twice upon failure. - **workers** are limited to 1 on CI to opt out of parallel execution, which can help with resource constraints on CI servers.
   **Reporting**:
-- **The reporter** is set to "html", meaning test results will be output in an HTML format which will be placed into folder the **playwright-report**.
+- **The reporter** is set to "html", meaning test results will be output in an HTML format which will be placed into the folder the **playwright-report**.
   **Artifacts:**
 - **Videos** are retained only on test failures (video: "retain-on-failure").
 - **Screenshots** are taken only on failure (screenshot: "only-on-failure").